-- Memory channels 2 and 3 must be populated. - Memory modules must be identical in size, speed, and technology. - DIMMs installed in memory sockets with white release tabs must be identical and similar rule applies for sockets with black release tabs.
-For example, DIMMs installed in sockets A2 and A3 must be identical.
+- Memory modules must be identical in size, speed, and technology. - DIMMs installed in memory sockets with white release tabs must be identical and similar rule applies for sockets with black and green release tabs.
+This ensures that identical DIMMs are installed in matched pairs for example, A1 with A2, A3 with A4, A5 with A6, and so on.